jreiche/aeo_radar/E_3_Sentinel_1_time_series_analysis.md

 > *How do you explain the difference of backscatter level for natural forest and plantation?*
 >
 >#### Question E.3-5:
-> *Select some areas that show changes in the multitemporal RGB and plot their time series!
-Describe what you see and can you explain the sudden backscatter increase after changes?*
+> *Select 3 areas indicating changes in the multitemporal RGB and plot their time series!
+Describe what you see and can you explain the potential sudden backscatter increase after changes?*
 >
 >#### Extra question:
-> *The analysis was done using C-band SAR images acquired by Sentinel-1 (5.3 cm wavelength).
-How would the separability of forest and non-forest change for a L-band SAR image (e.g. ALOS Palsar 2) considering its longer wavelength (23.6 cm wavelength).
+> *The analysis was done using C-band radar images acquired by Sentinel-1 (5.3 cm wavelength).
+How would the separability of forest and non-forest change for a L-band radar image (e.g. ALOS Palsar 2) considering its longer wavelength (23.6 cm wavelength).
 Do you expect the separability to be better or worse?
 Explain!*
 >___